nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
-I'm excited to talk with you!
+I'm excited to talk with you and hear your questions!

 If you follow the QR code, it will take you to the website for this presentation.
-A copy of the slides, information about the authors of this talk, and more are there.

-You'll see a collection of links, including on to join us on GitHub Discussions, and another to join CryoCloud.
+There, you'll see a collection of links, including: join us on GitHub Discussions, get started with CryoCloud, download QGreenland, or learn more about the authors of this talk.
 :::